 About

 Cybersecurity for Democracy is a research-based, nonpartisan, and independent effort to expose online threats to our social fabric – and recommend how to counter them.
-We are part of the Center for Cybersecurity at the NYU Tandon School of Engineering.
+We are a multi-university research project of the Center for Cybersecurity at the NYU Tandon School of Engineering and the Cybersecurity and Privacy Institute at the Northeastern University Khoury College of Computer Sciences.

 We use traditional cybersecurity methods to evaluate vulnerabilities of online platforms that are used to spread misinformation.
 Our focus is on systems, revealing the ways that online sites leave themselves open to misinformation attacks.
 We then develop mitigation strategies to improve online security, working with advocates, policy makers, and platforms.